Unity-Technologies/ml-agents/docs/Feature-Memory.md

 ## What are memories for

 Have you ever entered a room to get something and immediately forgot what you were looking for?
-Don't let that happen to your agents.
+Don't let that happen to your Agents.

-It is now possible to give memories to your agents.
-When training, the agents will be able to store a vector of floats to be used next time they need to make a decision.
+It is now possible to give memories to your Agents.
+When training, the Agents will be able to store a vector of floats to be used next time they need to make a decision.

 ![Brain Inspector](images/ml-agents-LSTM.png)

-Deciding what the agents should remember in order to solve a task is not easy to do by hand, but our training algorithms can learn to keep track of what is important to remember with [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory).
+Deciding what the Agents should remember in order to solve a task is not easy to do by hand, but our training algorithms can learn to keep track of what is important to remember with [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory).